RomanKolachnik/My-Portfolio/Assets/Pages/Projects Homepage.md

 - Built a modular item system with stat-based effects and activation logic
 - Procedural dungeon generation with rulesets for structure placement
-- Developed scaling difficulty over time and enemy FSMs for melee/ranged combat
+- Developed scaling difficulty over time and enemies using the composition design pattern

 [Play on Itch.io](https://romanxrt.itch.io/echoes-of-continuity)